muskanmahajan37/OAT/README.md

 - Create a new temporary file.
 Add new rules.
 - Start the process when start time triggeres.
 - Make OS lookup our new host file till session runs.

+## Features- Todo

+- Add pomodoro - simple
+- Add pomodoro - with internet blocker, like for 25 min ,no internet, then 5 min you have.
+But you need a toggle.
+Can merge with previous one.